Wologman/geoNotebooks/README.md

 * This is a non-trivial thing.
 My approach is a little hacky, and I'm aware that [Quantstack](https://quantstack.net/) may be working on a more elegent solution.

+* Once I have perfected some practical examples, I will move all the common classes and methods to a stand-alone module so they don't clutter up the notebooks, and can be used across projects.

-* I'm mostly working on-site with the New Zealand [Department of Conservation](https://www.doc.govt.nz/) terestrial biodiversity group, but I would be interested to collaborate with others, and apply this to a variety of use-cases.
+* I'm mostly working on-site with the New Zealand [Department of Conservation](https://www.doc.govt.nz/) terrestrial biodiversity group, but I would be interested to collaborate with others, and apply this to a variety of use-cases.
 Eventually I might try producing a training course or something similar.

 * The main prize here is to to have the efficiency, reproducibility and convenience of Conda for data & ML projects + the geospatial awesomeness of QGIS, plus the logical workflow, flexibility and presentability of Jupyter notebooks.